 The real title of this collection is the J. Earl Leverich Papers.
 Leverich was a prominent Wisconsin politician during the Great Depression, most well-known for his connection to Wisconsin’s “oleo wars.”
 He was one of the politicians who fought to ban oleo, a type of margarine, from being sold in Wisconsin.
-The collection contains 34 boxes; however, this finding aid looks at 2 folders in Box 1 of the collection.
+The collection contains 34 boxes; however, this finding aid looks at folders 7 and 8 in Box 1 of the collection.
 Folder 7 contains mostly newspaper clippings on the anti-oleomargarine movement.
 Folder 8 contains correspondence regarding oleo and the struggles the dairy industry was facing.

 This finding aid focuses on the battle between Wisconsin’s farmers and the courts.
 It pieces together the letters and articles found in the folders to make the narrative easier to follow.
 It also notes some of the most important people involved in this situation.

 James Earl Leverich—Dairy farmer and key player in the anti-oleo movement.
 Most of the collection is letters to and from him, and many of the personal letters address him as Earl.
 He was the chairman of the Anti-Oleo Fund and Dairy War Chest, and the president of the Monroe County Co-Operative Creamery Association.
 He was elected as state senator in 1934, several years after the events of these folders took place.